 Just make sure nothing you feed is on this list of dangerous human foods for dogs.

-Chapter 2: Control Your Feeding
+Control Your Feeding

 Every commercial pet food has a feeding guideline to help you determine how much you should be feeding based on your pet's weight, and occasionally their life stage.

 This sounds really helpful, but it's important to note that this is a recommendation and you should adjust to suit your unique dog.